codecombat/codecombat/app/assets/markdown/chapter1module1overview.md

 #### **Terminology**

 - _Cutscene_ - Short videos that explain parts of the epic Ozaria narrative.
-- _Intro_ - These are combinations of Cinematics and Interactives that introduce new concepts in a scaffolded way.
+- _Intro_ - These are combinations of Cinematics and Concept Checks that introduce new concepts in a scaffolded way.
     - _Cinematic_ - Expositional dialogue that introduces concepts in an engaging back-and-forth between characters.
-    - Interactive - Formative checks for student understanding presented in varied formats, including drag-and-drop and code ordering questions.
+    - _Concept Check_ - Formative checks for student understanding presented in varied formats, including drag-and-drop and code ordering questions.
 - _Practice Level_ - Game-play in which students are practicing concepts that they have been introduced to in Intros.
 - _Challenge Level_ - Game-play in which students are assessed on key concepts they should have mastered in a module.